 - a.
-All outdoor seating shall be subject to site plan review. - b.
-This use may include the on premise sale, service and consumption of alcoholic beverages as an accessory and secondary use.
+All outdoor seating shall be subject to site plan review.
+All outdoor seating that exceeds 10% of the indoor seating capacity shall require a traffic statement as part of the site plan review. - b.
+This use may include the on-premise sale, service, and consumption of alcoholic beverages as an accessory and secondary use.